wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 ## **Core User Stories**

 ### **As a Developer, I want to:**
-1. **Capture my development story through signals** so I don't lose the context behind my work
+1. **Have my development story captured automatically** so I don't lose the context behind my work
 2. **Remember why I made technical decisions** weeks or months later
 3. **Have concrete examples for performance reviews** without manually tracking accomplishments
 4. **Find authentic stories for blog posts and talks** based on real development experiences
 5. **Reflect on my growth over time** through patterns in my work and challenges
+6. **Add context when I need to** without disrupting my workflow

 ### **As a Team Lead, I want to:**
 1. **Access rich context for retrospectives** beyond just what shipped